jswans33/my-full-stack-fastapi-template/utils/pipeline/docs/configurations/configuration_system.md

     └── invoice_v1_to_v2.yaml  # Example schema migration
 ```

+## Configuration File Organization

+The configuration system uses several types of configuration files, organized by purpose:

+### Reference Examples
+These files provide comprehensive examples of all available options:
+- **example_config.yaml**: Complete pipeline configuration example
+- **example_classifier_config.yaml**: Complete classifier configuration example

+These files are primarily for documentation and learning purposes.
+They demonstrate all available options but are not used directly in production.

+### Active Configurations
+These files are actively used by the pipeline and examples:
+- **hvac_config.yaml**: Active configuration for HVAC document processing
+- **hvac_classifier_config.yaml**: Active configuration for HVAC document classification
+- **schema_registry.yaml**: Active configuration for the schema registry

+### Format Variations
+Some configurations are available in multiple formats:
+- **hvac_config.yaml** and **hvac_config.json**: Same configuration in YAML and JSON formats
+  - YAML is the primary format used throughout the codebase
+  - JSON is provided for compatibility with systems that require JSON

+### Version Variations
+Some configurations have multiple versions:
+- **enhanced_markdown_config.json**: Original version
+- **enhanced_markdown_config_v2.json**: Current version with improvements
+  - The v2 version includes all functionality from v1 with additional features
+  - New code should use v2, while v1 is maintained for backward compatibility

+### Configuration Loading Precedence
+When loading configuration, the system follows this precedence:
+1. Command-line arguments
+2. Environment variables
+3. Environment-specific configuration files
+4. Domain-specific configuration files
+5. Default configuration files

+For a complete reference of all configuration files, see [../config/CONFIG_FILES.md](../config/CONFIG_FILES.md).

 ## Configuration Files

 The configuration system uses YAML or JSON files for storing configuration.
 The files are organized into the following directories: